gbirke/lebenplusplus/content/post/2021-06-05-nonviolent-agile-retrospectives.md

 those conflicts and how to be more honest and connected with myself and other people.
 It's **not** about "talking friendly" or in a specific way.

-Nonviolent communication means being aware of four key concepts:
+Nonviolent Communication means being aware of four key concepts:
 Observation, feelings, needs and requests.
 In the context of NVC, those concepts have a specific meaning.
 In the following sections, we'll have a look at these concepts by looking at them in the context of an